the-events-calendar/event-tickets/readme.txt

 * Fix - Show RSVP on list view when it's the only attached ticket [123124]
 * Fix - Make submit button dependent on presence of editable meta data [114111]
 * Fix - Stop claiming that the AR page is an archive, add shortcode to display on any page.
 [123044]
+* Fix - Allow the PayPal confirmation email address sender to be empty, so it can default to the WordPress site email address [122745]

 = [4.10.1.1] 2019-03-06 =